February 26, 2004

 Heroics, please

 I just know one of my readers would be perfect for this new reality show called "Hero of the Outback" ("Think The Bachelor meets Survivor").
-From the ad in
+From the ad in the Australian today:

 Are you ruggedly handsome?
 Steve Irwin meets James Bond?
 Had lots of outback experience?
 Successful and charming?"